Se7enB2st/Threat-Intelligence-Platform/README.md

 # Threat Intelligence Platform

 ## Overview
-The **Threat Intelligence Platform** is a security analysis tool that provides comprehensive threat intelligence for IP addresses.
+The **Threat Intelligence Platform** is a security analysis tool that provides comprehensive threat intelligence for IP addresses and domains.
 It integrates with multiple security data sources to provide detailed analysis and threat scoring.

 ## Core Features